Blog Post

 • Missing header — A valid PDF must include a header defining the specification version within the first 1,024 bytes.
 Missing this header renders the PDF invalid.

 The PDF specification doesn’t explicitly detail how to determine an invalid PDF format, which leaves software vendors to use their judgment.
-PSPDFKit, for example, deems a PDF invalid if it’s encrypted or if it fails certain internal checks.
+Nutrient, for example, deems a PDF invalid if it’s encrypted or if it fails certain internal checks.

 The important thing to note is that the official PDF specification doesn’t provide explicit checks for software to know how a PDF can be determined to be invalid.
 In the first section, Scope, it states: